 - 2 Linux kernel cgroups CVEs

 These CVEs are key links in the kill chain of many modern Kubernetes breaches.
-Attackers compromise an external application running on the cluster and then exploit vulnerabilities in the runtime or Linux cgroups to escape the application container.
+Attackers compromise an external application running on the cluster.
+Afterwards, they then exploit vulnerabilities in the runtime or Linux cgroups to escape the application container.

 From there they escalate their privileges using additional vulnerabilities and gain access to the larger cluster or business infrastructure.
-Patching the vulnerabilities that attackers use to escape the application images breaks the kill chain and eliminates many of the common cluster attack methods.
+Patching the vulnerabilities that attackers use to escape the application images breaks the kill chain.
+Which in turn eliminates many of the common cluster attack methods.

 Don’t forget the obvious

 Not every link in a kill chain is as sophisticated as a cgroups container escape.
 Sometimes it all just comes down to plain old misconfigurations.
 These are a particular problem on Kubernetes cluster nodes.
 There are numerous places within Linux distros where services can be misconfigured to:

 - Accept insecure protocols

 - Expose sensitive information on the system or services

 An excellent example of a potentially misconfigured service is OpenSSH, which runs on most servers.
 OpenSSH could be a potential link in a kill chain when another system in your environment has already been compromised.

 The default configuration of OpenSSH is fairly insecure.
 Most distributions include some of these common settings that attackers can use to gain access to your systems: